MeysamAmirsardari/BOSM/README.md

-# EEG-Based Brain-Operated Typewriting Machine
+# EEG-Based Brain-Operated Speller Machine

-Typewritnig machine based on EEG signal processing
+Speller machine based on EEG signal processing

 - Implemented based on two SVM and LDA algorithms for training prediction models and also WPGMA and UPGMA algorithms for clustering EEG channels